Related Reading

 • Overdose.
 You may need more and more methamphetamine to feel good.
 But taking too much can lead to seizures or death.
 According to the CDC, thousands of people die each year from methamphetamine overdose.

 • Exposure to HIV.
-Using shared needles to inject methamphetamine can spread the virus that cause AIDS and hepatitis.
+Using shared needles to inject methamphetamine can spread the virus that causes AIDS and hepatitis.

 • Hallucinations.
 You may hear and see things that aren’t there.